shubhivermax/Flashcard.Codepath/README.md

 ## How to Use

-- Click on a card to flip it and see the answer
-- Click the "Next Joke" button to move to the next card
+- Read the question on the front of the card
-- Cards progress sequentially through the collection
-- The counter shows your current position in the deck
+- Type your answer in the input box
+- Click "Submit" to check your answer
+- Get immediate feedback (correct/incorrect)
+- The card will flip to show the correct answer after a correct guess
+- Use "Previous" and "Next" buttons to navigate through the cards
+- Navigation buttons are disabled at the beginning and end of the deck

+## Topics Covered

+- Popular coding platforms (LeetCode, GitHub)
+- Version control systems (Git)
+- Programming languages and frameworks (React, Django, Node.js)
+- Cloud platforms (AWS)
+- Development tools (Docker, npm, SQL)

 ## Project Structure